 Madrid may be one of the most expensive cities in Spain, but it is possible to have a good time without spending a single euro.
 Museums, cultural centres, clubs, parks, places of interest... the list of free places in the city is endless.
-So hang on to your wallet and have a look at what we've got lined up for you – it's free!
+So hang on to your wallet and have a look at all the things to do in Madrid that we've got lined up for you – it's free!

 Places of interest